xcfem/xc_utils/readme.md

 C++ library with utilities for <a href="https://github.com/lcpt/xc" target="_new">XC</a> and some other programs.

-You need to clone this repository if you want to compile XC.
+You need to clone this repository if you want to compile XC (that will be simplified in a future version of XC).